Broxbourne: Local government

 Broxbourne was a civil parish in the Ware Rural District from 1894 to 1935.
-In the latter year the more heavily populated eastern end of the parish was added to the Hoddesdon Urban District, while the rural western portion remained in Ware Rural District, forming part of the civil parish of Brickendon Liberty.
+In the latter year the more heavily populated eastern end of the parish, including the village of Broxbourne itself, was added to the Hoddesdon Urban District, while the rural western portion remained in Ware Rural District, forming part of the civil parish of Brickendon Liberty.
 In 1931 the parish had a population of 1270.

 The former area of Hoddesdon Urban District merged with that of Cheshunt Urban District to form the Borough of Broxbourne in 1974, under the Local Government Act 1972.

-The local Member of Parliament is Charles Walker MP, who is from the Conservative party.

 Broxbourne now forms one of thirteen wards of the borough, returning three councillors.

 Sport and leisure

-Broxbourne has a Non-League football club, F.C.
-Broxbourne Borough, who play at Goffs Lane.
+Broxbourne had a Non-League football club, F.C.
+Broxbourne Borough, who played at Goffs Lane, until it folded in 2020.

+Media

+The town is within the BBC London and ITV London region.
+Television signals are received from the Crystal Palace TV transmitter.
+Local radio stations are BBC Three Counties Radio and Heart Hertfordshire.
+The town is served by the local newspaper, Hoddesdon & Broxbourne Mercury which is published by the Hertfordshire Mercury.

 2012 Summer Olympics

 As part of the London 2012 Summer Olympics, Spitalbrook was chosen as the venue for whitewater canoe and kayak slalom events.
 On 8 October 2007 the Olympic Delivery Authority (ODA) announced that due to contamination risks at the planned Spitalbrook site, an alternative site 6 mi south was being investigated.
 Subsequently, on 16 April 2008 it was announced that the venue would be built at nearby Waltham Cross and situated on what was (at the time of the relevant press release) the overflow car park for the showground at the River Lee Country Park.
 The venue was initially known as Broxbourne White Water Canoe Centre and later officially named Lee Valley White Water Centre.